RishirP/FlashcardCollection/README.md

 You are going to need to install composer.
 I also recommend installing [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html), this will make running locally very easy.
 It also makes sure that we are working in the same environment regardless of what OS you are running.
+The first time it takes some time but subsequents builds are a lot faster.

 1. install composer and vagrant
 2. rename .env.example to .env